-- Types and intensity of proposed land uses, including residential density: A variety of c. retail, office, and service uses are permitted, as well as residential uses.
+- c.
+Types and intensity of proposed land uses, including residential density: A variety of retail, office, and service uses are permitted, as well as residential uses.
 No retail use is permitted along Route One north of the Turnpike Spur.
 The Tidewater development is a mixed use development, combining residential use with office and medical development, as well as some historical farming use (now managed by University of Maine Cooperative Extension).
 The Route One retail area has been subject to much planning.
-Proposed standards would eliminate all dimensional standards, except for a required maximum setback to Route One.
-This is intended to allow for more intense development in this corridor.
-Building height would allow up to 4-story buildings.
-Parking requirements are proposed to be reduced.
-References to the Village Center Overlay Zone and corresponding design guidelines (see below) is proposed to be deleted when new standards are adopted.
-Three new Village Center districts are proposed to replace the existing Suburban Business 1 (SB-1) District.
+Recently-adopted standards eliminate all dimensional standards, except for a required maximum setback to Route One.
+This allows for more intense development in this corridor.
+Building height is allowed up to 4-story buildings.
+Parking requirements are reduced.
+References to the Village Center Overlay Zone and corresponding design guidelines (see below) were deleted.
+Three new Village Center districts replaced the existing Suburban Business 1 (SB-1) District.
 Where applicable, reward development with a residential density bonus for projects that exceed ordinance requirements for quality open space, such as pocket parks, and bicycle/pedestrian connectivity. - d.
-Compatibility of proposed uses to current uses, critical natural resources and important natural resources within and around the district, along with any special development considerations: The proposed uses are very similar to the existing uses in this district.
+Compatibility of proposed uses to current uses, critical natural resources and important natural resources within and around the district, along with any special development considerations: Future uses are similar to the existing uses in this district.
 There are several streams in this district, draining into Casco Bay, which need to be protected from development impact.